Damnerz/Damnerz/README.md

 #### **Creative Projects**:
 - Creating *Doom* maps using Ultimate Doom Builder
 - 3D modeling and designing in Blender
-- Programming and experimenting with code for personal projects and school project
+- Programming and experimenting with code for personal projects and school project like an RC-car
 - Building and tinkering with DIY tech setups (e.g. *Arduino*)

 #### **High-Tech Interests**: